All Episodes

 Yeah, that's correct.

-And many people that had, some of the people that had these experiences, and that's going to sound pretty esoteric, but even the people that have been taken on spaceships by maybe another civilization, describe these spinning magnetic fields, or spinning Electromagnetic events.
+And many people that had, some of the people that had these experience or, you know, and that's going to sound pretty esoteric, but even the people that have been taken on spaceship by maybe another civilization describe these spinning magnetic fields or spinning electromagnetic events.

-And even when you look at some of the footage in modern time of some of these so-called UFOs or flying objects that we're not sure where they come from or how they get here, very commonly we see kind of the object wobbling in space.
+And even when you look at some of the footage in modern time of some of these so-called UFOs or flying objects that we're not sure where they come from, how they get here, very commonly we see kind of the object wobbling in space.

 When it slows down enough, we see it like, it almost looks like it's a little unstable.